House races to vote on gov't funding, debt as GOP digs in

 With Republicans opposed to Biden's vision, Democrats have no votes to spare in the Senate, and just a few votes' margin in the House.

-Pelosi has promised a Sept.
-27 vote on a companion bill, a $1 trillion bipartisan infrastructure bill of public works projects that enjoys widespread support from both parties in the Senate, though House Republicans mostly oppose it.
+House Speaker Nancy Pelosi has promised a Sept.
+27 vote on the companion bill, a $1 trillion bipartisan infrastructure bill of public works projects that enjoys widespread support from both parties in the Senate, though House Republicans mostly oppose it.

 Even though that bipartisan bill should be an easy legislative lift, it too faces a political obstacle course.
 Dozens of lawmakers in the Congressional Progressive Caucus are expected to vote against it if it comes ahead of the broader Biden package.
 And centrists won’t vote for the broader package unless they are assured the bipartisan bill will also be included.